Effect of outer cylinder rotation on the radially heated Taylor-Couette flow: Problem Formulation and Numerical Method

 Substituting the modal perturbation ansatz

 in Eqs. \eqref{eq:lincontinuity}-\eqref{eq:linbc}, a generalized eigenvalue problem of the form $\bsym{A} \bx = \sigma \bsym{B} \bx$ in $r$ is obtained, with $\sigma$ as the eigenvalue and $\bx = [\hat{u}, \hat{v}, \hat{w}, \hat{T}, \hat{p}] (r)$.
 Here `c.c.' stands for `complex conjugate'.
 Since the domain in the azimuthal direction has a natural periodicity of $2\pi$, the azimuthal wavenumber $m$ only takes integer values.
-On the other hand, since the cylinders are assumed to be infinite in the axial direction, the axial perturbation wavenumber $k$ is a continuous parameter and can take real values.
+On the other hand, since the cylinders are assumed to be infinite in the axial direction, the axial perturbation wavenumber $k_z$ is a continuous parameter and can take real values.
 The eigenvalue $\sigma$ is in general a complex number of the form $\sigma = \sigma_{r} + i \sigma_{i}$, with $\sigma_{r}, \sigma_{i} \in \mathcal{R}$.
 The real part of the eigenvalue $\sigma_{r}$ represents the growth rate and the imaginary part $\sigma_{i}$ represents the frequency of the evolution of perturbations according to Eq. \eqref{eq:modal_ansatz}.
-The linearly stable perturbations are characterized by $\sigma_r < 0$, whereas linearly unstable perturbations have $\sigma_r > 0$.
-The locus of points satisfying $\sigma_r = 0$ marks the neutral stability boundary which denotes the transition between stable and unstable regimes, see for example \citet{drazin2004hydrodynamic}.
-As mentioned in \citet{ali1990stability}, critical perturbation modes with $\sigma_{r} = 0$ can be completely described by the triplet $(m, k, \sigma_{ic})$.
+Linearly stable perturbations are characterized by a negative growth rate ($\sigma_r < 0$), whereas linearly unstable perturbations have a positive growth rate ($\sigma_r > 0$).
+The locus of points satisfying $\sigma_r = 0$ marks the neutral stability boundary which denotes the transition between stable and unstable regimes, see for example \citet{drazin2004hydrodynamic}. \aghoredit{Critical perturbation modes correspond to the minima of the neutral stability curves.
+We denote the eigenvalues corresponding to the critical perturbation modes with a subscript `c', i.e., $\sigma_c = \sigma_{rc} + i \sigma_{ic}$.
+By definition, $\sigma_{rc} = 0$ due to zero growth rate and $\sigma_c = i \sigma_{ic}$.} As mentioned in \citet{ali1990stability}, critical perturbation modes can be completely described by the triplet $(m, k, \sigma_{ic})$.
 The non-dimensional axial propagation speed of the phase lines $C$, wavelength $\lambda$ normal to lines of constant phase, and inclination of the phase lines $\psi$ with respect to the horizontal are given by

-As the linearized equations \eqref{eq:lin-r-mom} -- \eqref{eq:lin-energy} each have a second derivative term with respect to $r$, the resulting eigenvalue problem is $8$-dimensional and is closed by $8$ boundary conditions given in Eqs. \eqref{eq:linhatbc}.
+If $\sigma_{ic} = 0$, the critical modes are stationary in time, whereas if $\sigma_{ic} \neq 0$, the critical modes are oscillatory in time according to Eqn. \ref{eq:modal_ansatz}.